Montgomery, Texas: Government and infrastructure

 The City of Montgomery is governed locally by a city council, consisting of a mayor and five council members.

-In the Texas Senate, Montgomery is part of District 3 and District 4, represented by Republicans Robert Nichols and Brandon Creighton.
-In the Texas House of Representatives, Montgomery is part of District 3 and District 16, represented by Republicans Cecil Bell Jr. and Will Metcalf.
+In the Texas Senate, Montgomery is part of Districts 3 and 4, represented by Republicans Robert Nichols and Brandon Creighton.
+In the Texas House of Representatives, Montgomery is part of Districts 3 and 16, represented by Republicans Cecil Bell Jr. and Will Metcalf, respectively.

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state.
-In the United States House of Representatives, Montgomery is part of District 8, represented by Republican Kevin Brady.
+In the United States House of Representatives, Montgomery is part of District 8, represented by Republican Morgan Luttrell.

 The United States Postal Service operates the Montgomery Post Office at 821H Eva Street (Texas State Highway 105) and the Montgomery Post Office Annex at 21359 Eva Street.

 Education

 Montgomery is a part of the Montgomery Independent School District.
 Montgomery ISD is currently changing the structure of their feeder system.
-Previously, students attended a K–4 elementary, a fifth grade intermediate school, a sixth grade middle school, a 7–8th grade junior high school, and a 9–12th grade high school.
+Previously, students attended a kindergarten to fourth-grade elementary, a fifth-grade intermediate school, a sixth-grade middle school, a seventh- and eighth-grade junior high school, and a 9th- to 12th-grade high school.

-Beginning in the 2017–2018 school year, students will instead attend a K–5th grade elementary, 6–8th grade junior high, and 9th–12th grade high school.
+Beginning in the 2017–2018 school year, students instead were to attend a kindergarten to fifth-grade elementary, sixth- to eighth-grade junior high, and 9th– to 12th grade high school.

 For students located within Montgomery city limits: